reshufflehq/reshuffle-airtable-connector/README.md

 This package contains a [Reshuffle](https://github.com/reshufflehq/reshuffle) connector to connect [Airtable APIs](https://airtable.com/api).

-The following example exposes an endpoint to return the data of the first page of table 'Design projects', view 'All projects'.
+The following example exposes an endpoint to return the first page of Airtable tab 'Design projects' with view 'All projects'.
 After running the example go to http://localhost:8000/projects to view the results.

 ```js
 const { HttpConnector, Reshuffle } = require('reshuffle')